Skip to main content

 Essential Nikah components:

-1. Waliwah-LEE presence: Bride’s male guardian required
+1. Wali presence: Bride’s male guardian required

 2. Two witnesses: Adult Muslim males per party

-3. Mahrmahr agreement: Mandatory gift from groom (D5,000-D50,000)
+3. Mahr agreement: Mandatory gift from groom (D5,000-D50,000)

 4. Consent declaration: Verbal acceptance from both parties